Back

 How Was Outsourcing Involved?

-Outsourcing played a role in the Volkswagen scandal as the company had outsourced the development of its engine control software to external suppliers.
-These suppliers were responsible for designing software that could enable the vehicles to meet emissions standards during testing but emit higher levels of pollutants during regular driving conditions.
+Outsourcing played a role in the Volkswagen scandal.
+The company had outsourced the development of its engine control software to external suppliers.
+These suppliers were responsible for designing software that enabled the vehicles to meet emissions standards during testing but emits higher levels of pollutants during regular driving conditions.

 This outsourcing of critical software development allowed Volkswagen to distance itself from direct responsibility for the deception.